codeinventory/war-of-in-memory/README.md

 sys	0m31.517s
 ```

-#results
+#Results
-on the performance, no one can beat the memcache, while redis is good at memory saving.
+on the performance, no one can beat the memcache, while redis-hash is good at memory saving, on the penalty of time.

 *"memory is inversely proportional to performance"* - *Amey*